umbraco/UmbracoDocs/Extending/Dashboards/index.md

 # Dashboards

-Each section of the Umbraco backoffice has it's own set of default dashboards.
+Each section of the Umbraco backoffice has its own set of default dashboards.

 The dashboard area of Umbraco is used to display the current editor for whichever item is selected in the tree, but when no items are selected, for example when the section first loads, that's when the default set of dashboards are displayed for that section, arranged over multiple tabs.

 ![Content Section Dashboards](images/content-dashboards.png)

-In the above screenshot you can see, the default set of dashboards for the content section, which for most users will be: 'Get Started' and 'Redirect Url Management', and below for the Developer section you will have 'Get Started', 'Examine Management', 'Models Builder' and 'Health Check'.
+In the above screenshot you can see the default set of dashboards for the Content section.
+For most users these will be: 'Get Started' and 'Redirect Url Management'.
+In the screenshot below, the Developer section has 'Get Started', 'Examine Management', 'Models Builder' and 'Health Check'.

 ![Developer Section Dashboards](images/developer-dashboards.png)

-So different sections, different dashboards - the configuration for which dashboards appear for which section and in what order, and for which particular set of users, is configured in the [/config/dashboards.config](../../Reference/Config/dashboard/index.md) file.
+The different sections, dashboards and their configuration (sort order and users rights) are all configured in the [/config/dashboards.config](../../Reference/Config/dashboard/index.md) file.

 ## Configuration Example